antonio-dev2710/InterNetflix/README.md

-##### Principal foco foi como as características do elemento principal são herdadas e a aplicação do carrossel ao site através do jquery. ​ :happy:
+##### Principal foco foi como as características do elemento principal são herdadas e a aplicação do carrossel ao site através do jquery.